Effective learning is accompanied by high dimensional and efficient representations of neural activity: Results

-Across subjects, we also observe that the correlation between separability dimension and learning accuracy is negative in the null data, particularly for large $m$ (see Fig. \ref{fig:dim}c).
-Intuitively, these data are the geometric distribution of neural responses without task-relevant labels, and thus reflect the underlying embedding of neural activity used in the task.
+Across subjects, we further observe that the correlation between separability dimension and learning accuracy is negative in the null data, particularly for large $m$ (see Fig. \ref{fig:dim}d).
+Intuitively, these data are the geometric distribution of neural responses without object labels, and thus reflect the embedding space of neural activity during the task.
 We therefore refer to the separability dimension of these null data as the \textit{embedding dimension}.
-Surprisingly, the negative correlation between subjects' learning accuracy and embedding dimension shows that fast learners have a lower embedding dimension, complementing their higher task-relevant dimension.
-This large ratio of task-relevant dimension to embedding dimension for fast learners suggests an efficient cognitive coding: the use of a smaller amount of embedding or effective resources from which a more informative set of task-relevant features can be constructed.
-We provide a low-dimensional schematic of such geometric arrangements in Fig. \ref{fig:dim}d.
-While the use of efficiency as a construct in cognitive science has been debated \cite{Poldrack201512}, here we provide a mathematical definition that constrasts the coding for meaningful content with the neural activity involved \textit{per se}, via the ratio between task-relevant and embedding dimensions.
+Surprisingly, the negative correlation between subjects' learning accuracy and embedding dimension shows that fast learners have a lower embedding dimension, complementing their higher task-based dimension.
+This large ratio of task-based dimension to embedding dimension for fast learners suggests an efficient cognitive coding: the use of a smaller amount of embedding resources from which a more informative set of task-relevant features can be constructed.
+We provide a low-dimensional schematic comparing such geometric arrangements in Fig. \ref{fig:dim}e.
+While the use of efficiency as a construct in cognitive science has been debated \cite{Poldrack201512}, here we provide a mathematical definition that contrasts the coding for meaningful content with the neural activity involved \textit{per se}, via the ratio between task-based and embedding dimensions.